How Much Does Window Replacement Cost?

 - Location.
 Local ordinances and codes could dictate the placement of new windows.
-Local professionals are most likely to know what is required in your area.
+Local professionals are most likely to know what is required in their area.

 How to Save Money on Window Replacement Cost

-A window replacement project is considered expensive, and window installation can strain a homeowner’s wallet.
+The cost to replace windows is by no means trivial, and window installation can strain a homeowner’s wallet.
 Buying cheaper windows is one way to lower window replacement cost, but there are a few other ways to save money without compromising on window quality.

 - Use contractor- or builder-grade windows.
 Terminology matters when buying replacement windows.
 An architectural-grade window will likely be more expensive than a contractor-grade or builder-grade window.
 A builder-grade window from a major window company will be a good-quality window that can last for years to come.

 - Negotiate a lower price.
-Window companies compete for your money by allowing room in their prices for negotiation.
+Window companies compete for homeowners’ money by allowing room in their prices for negotiation.
 The replacement window industry expects price negotiation and will likely leave room for compromise.

 - Get multiple quotes.
-Getting at least three to eight quotes can yield the best price options for you.
-Don’t hesitate to let a window company know that you are getting multiple price quotes—they may work with you to match a lower price.
+Getting at least three to eight quotes can yield the best price options.
+Homeowners may want to let a window company know that they are getting multiple price quotes—the company may be willing to match a lower price offer from a competitor.

-Asking a professional window installation company the right questions can minimize miscommunication and help get the price range and quality of work you want.
-Here are some questions to ask about window replacement cost before beginning a project.
+Asking a professional window installation company the right questions can minimize miscommunication and help homeowners get the price range and quality of work they want.
+There are several questions homeowners may want to ask about window replacement cost before beginning a project.